QuantiusBenignus/BlahST/API_TRANSCRIBE.md

 This expands on a previous observation / [comment](https://github.com/ggerganov/whisper.cpp/discussions/1706#discussioncomment-8559750):

 Before, I was getting ~30x-faster-than-realtime transcription with a local whisper.cpp (**main** executable) instance that was loading the model file on each call instead of keeping it loaded in memory.
-Take a look at the transcription speed when a call to a local whisper.cpp **server** instance is made (excluding the time for speech input, the curl call takes the bulk of the time in my tools, so its timing is the bigest contributor to speed of transcription ):
+Take a look at the transcription speed when a call to a local whisper.cpp **server** instance is made (excluding the time for speech input, the curl call (transcription) takes the bulk of the time in my tools, so its timing is the largest contributor to speed of transcription ):

 The first screenshot shows that the server instance (on localhost) is processing a 12.5 second speech clip, using 8 threads and assisted by GPU with CUDA: